Matthew Bailey is an Alabama criminal defense attorney with years of experience ready to help you with your legal needs.

 Attorney Bailey successfully got a client's drug charges dismissed without the client even having to go to court.

 Client was granted parole over the objection of the District Attorney and Attorney General's Office despite only serving less than 19 years of a life sentence for Felony Murder and Attempted Murder.

 Criminal Appeals client was originally sentenced to life with the possibility of parole.
 However, after Attorney Bailey conducted a Rule 32 petition and hearing, the client was resentenced to 25 years.

-Attorney Bailey represented a criminal defense client who was accused of having committing multiple instances of domestic violence and was able to get the charges dismissed and them continued on parole.
+Attorney Bailey represented a client who was accused of having committing multiple instances of domestic violence and was able to get the charges dismissed and them continued on parole.

-Attorney Bailey represented a client who was facing a full revocation for having committed their second, third, and fourth charges since being released on parole.
-With Attorney Bailey's criminal defense experience, they were fully reinstated.
+Attorney Bailey represented a client facing a full revocation for having committed multiple crimes since being released on parole.
+Attorney Bailey got them fully reinstated on parole.

 Attorney Bailey successfully argued and secured the parole for an individual who had been serving on several Robbery 1st charges.